jackchallen/terraform-azure-weka-essential/README.md

-# Azure-weka deployment Terraform package
+# Azure WEKA essentials deployment Terraform package
-Essential weka deployment.
+This is a minimal deployment of WEKA in Azure
-<br>Creates vms and proximity placement group.
-Proximity placement group id can be passed and then it will not be created.
-<br>The deployment can use existing network or create vnet/subnet/security groups.
+Creates VMs and proximity placement group.
+The proximity placement group ID can be passed, otherwise it will be created The deployment can use an existing network or create vnet/subnet/security groups.
-- This deployment was created for essential weka deployment with minimum permissions.
+- This deployment was created for essential weka deployment with minimal permissions.
 - This deployment doesn't support auto-scaling.
 - If you wish to review our full solution you can find it [here](https://github.com/weka/terraform-azure-weka)